 Even without the flavor packet, ramen noodles are high in sodium and typically contain preservatives and oil.
 They are also high in carbohydrates.

 This means it’s best to enjoy ramen occasionally and in moderation.
-The healthy part of this Ramen Noodle Salad comes from the variety of fresh vegetables in it!
+The healthy part of this salad using ramen noodles comes from the variety of fresh vegetables in it!

 - Salad Olivier (Russian Potato Salad) – the perfect way to elevate potato salad